ZackWilde27/FlatOut2-HLSLToSHA/README.md

 var1 = dot(a, b); // Can't be done, 2 different constants in 1 instruction
 // dp3 r1, c32.xyz, c33.xyz

-var2 = pos.x + nrm.y; // Can't be done, 2 different inputs in 1 instruction
+var1 = pos.x + nrm.y; // Can't be done, 2 different inputs in 1 instruction
 // add r1, v0.x, v1.y

 // The easiest way to fix it is to move one of them to a variable first float temp = pos.x;
-var2 = temp + nrm.y;
+var1 = temp + nrm.y;
 // mov r2.x, v0.x
-// add r1.x, r2.x, v1.y
+// add r1, r2.x, v1.y

-// If it's due to constants, you can make a new constant with all of them together float2 tempConst = float2(0.8f, 0.1f);
+// If it's due to constants, you can make a new one with all of them together float2 tempConst = float2(0.8f, 0.1f);
 var1 = mad(tempConst.x, tempConst.y, var0.a);
 // mad r1, c34.x, c34.y, r0.a